-I. Introduction
+I. INTRODUCTION

 Superstorm Sandy devastated thousands of homes in some of the most densely populated areas of the country.
 It created extensive and diverse property losses in the Northeast, resulting in an unprecedented need for disaster recovery assistance in affected communities.
-As we pass the storm's two-and-a-half year anniversary, complex challenges remain for many of these households.
+As we pass the storm's two-and-a-half-year anniversary, complex challenges remain for many of these households.
 This article documents how one law school has responded.
 It reflects on how we have approached our educational and public interest missions throughout the recovery process, and how these experiences have shaped our views of the future.

 Disasters know no boundaries, and coastal floods are not isolated events that simply inconvenience millionaires with beach houses.
-Major urban areas and population centers are facing increasing, and in some cases existential, flood risks.1
+Major urban areas and population centers are facing increasing and in some cases, existential, flood risks.1

-^{} Executive Director, William Randolph Hearst Public Advocacy Center and Director of Public Interest, Touro College, Jacob D. Fuchsberg Law Center.
+^{}Executive Director, William Randolph Hearst Public Advocacy Center and Director of Public Interest, Touro College, Jacob D. Fuchsberg Law Center.

-^{} Assistant Professor of Law and Director, Disaster Relief Clinic, Touro College, Jacob D. Fuchsberg Law Center.
+^{}Executive Director, William Randolph Hearst Public Advocacy Center and Director of Public Interest, Touro College, Jacob D. Fuchsberg Law Center.